Army Cadet Force: Communications & Information Systems

+Cadets can take part in competitions such as Exercise Rolling Thunder, using all the skills taught to compete nationally.

 Duke of Edinburgh's Award

 The Duke of Edinburgh's Award is a voluntary, non-competitive programme of practical, cultural and adventurous activities for young people aged 14–25 (year 9, if they're a cadet).
 A young person can undertake a DofE programme at three levels, Bronze (year 9), Silver (year 10) and Gold (16+).
 Each have differing criteria for entry and the level of commitment necessary to gain each award.
-Cadets who meet the age criteria can become DofE participants and work towards their own DofE Award.

-Cadets are often encouraged to achieve the Bronze, Silver and Gold awards as they progress through their cadet careers.
-Many cadet force activities can count towards each level of a participants' DofE programme and very often gets them recognition for developing skills and giving to their communities.
-The DofE is widely recognised by employers as it helps demonstrate that young people who hold a Duke of Edinburgh's are keen to take on new challenges, have a higher level of self-confidence than their counterparts and have leadership qualities with the added experience of teamwork.

-Many detachments hold charity events, and participate in various activities such as tree planting, or carrying their standards at a Remembrance Parade in their local area.

 Leadership training

 Leadership training is an important part of the ACF training programme, with training available at higher levels too.
 Most areas run NCO courses, designed to help newly promoted NCOs to perform their duties well, or to train those eligible for promotion.
 There are also a number of courses run centrally by the ACF.
-This includes the Junior Cadet Instructors Cadre (run locally at a county level) and the Senior Cadet Instructors Course which is run at a Brigade level by Cadet Training Teams.
+This includes the Junior Cadet Instructors Cadre (run locally at a county level).